LilaConcepts/LilaConceptsBestPracticeBundle/README.md

 ### phpDocumentor2

 If you want you can generate [phpDocumentor2](https://github.com/phpDocumentor/phpDocumentor2) documentation about your module.
-If you want to install this run:
+To install run:

 ```bash
 mkdir -p vendor/phpdocumentor/phpdocumentor